CsabaDu/CsabaDu.DynamicTestData/README.md

 public interface ITestDataReturns<TStruct> : ITestData<TStruct> where TStruct : struct;
 ```

+- Designed to assert the comparison of numbers, booleans, enums, and other `struct` types' values.
+- `Expected` property's type is `struct`.

 The abstract `TestDataReturns<TStruct>` type and its concrete derived types' primary constructors with the overriden `object?[] ToArgs(ArgsCode argsCode)` methods look like:

 ```csharp